Nueces County Jail,

 Did You Know?

-Use the kiosk at Nueces County Jail (TX) to deposit money directly into an inmate’s account.
-The machine accepts cash (bills of $5 or higher) and credit or debit cards with VISA or MasterCard.
+Nueces County Jail in Texas accepts deposits through an on-site kiosk that places money directly into an inmate's account.
+The kiosk accepts cash (bills of $5 or higher) and credit or debit cards with VISA or MasterCard.

 This guide is based on feedback from 107 families and official facility documentation.
 Learn how we verify